Best WIFI & Programmable Thermostat Reviews – Guide 2016

 Sensi Wi-Fi Smart Programmable Thermostat 1F86U-42WF

-In our best Wi-Fi thermostat reviews, the Sensi Wi-Fi Smart Programmable Thermostat deserves to be there for its ease of use and energy saving functions.
+Sensi Wi-Fi Smart Programmable Thermostat deserves to be here for its ease of use and energy saving functions.
 But, in addition to those features, it has one more that makes it easier to install than many.

 In addition to the easy installation, there is a warranty of either 3 or 5 years (depending on whether DiY or professional installation).